emunhoz/bot-sabbath/README.md

 # Ticketmaster Alert

 A TypeScript-based tool to monitor Ticketmaster for resale ticket availability.
-Uses Playwright to bypass Ticketmaster's anti-scraping protections and provides desktop notifications when tickets become available.
+Uses Playwright to bypass Ticketmaster's anti-scraping protections and provides notifications (via ntfy) when tickets become available.

 > 🤘 **METAL MISSION ACCOMPLISHED**: This bot successfully helped me score tickets to Black Sabbath's "Back to the Beginning" reunion show when they were sold out everywhere!